 As a victim of abuse, fear of your abuser has seized your mind and left you mentally paralyzed when you are in his or her presence.
 Likely you fear his or her coming home from work; the critical comments; the threats; the rejection.
 It is understandable why you feel unsafe while at the same time you feel trapped not knowing how to avoid these unpleasant feelings.

 Your relationship at one time was loving, and it has now turned from a feel-good experience to one of conflict and emotional pain.

-Each human being is entitled to live in safety.
-Safety is not something that should require effort or is bestowed only on those individuals who deserve it.
+Every human being is entitled to live in safety.
+Safety is not something that should require effort or is bestowed upon only on those individuals who deserve it.
 Safety is a human right; a God-given right — and we are all entitled to it freely and unconditionally.

 You feel unsafe with your partner.
 You brace yourself for the next explosion of anger or cutting criticism or biting insult — you are fearful and insecure.
 This is normal if your partner has abused you and continues to do so.

 Feeling unsafe in an abusive relationship is a given.
 Solve your emotional abuse problem, and you will once again feel safe!